lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 1.2.
 Click on "Edit ADQL" (advanced) button in the Select Query line.
 Clear the content of the ADQL query box, if it is not empty.

 1.3.
 Enter a different ADQL query than the one given in the Intrduction - the new query is below.
-This query will retrieve all of the ForcedSourceOnDiaObjects table entries for the supernova for which we retrieved the DiaSource fluxes in the plot above.
+This query will retrieve all of the ForcedSourceOnDiaObjects table entries for the supernova for which we retrieved the DiaSource fluxes (converted into magnitudes) in the plot above.

 The ForcedSourceOnDiaObject contains forced photometry on both the difference image (psfDiffFlux, psfDiffFluxErr) and the processed visit image (PVI), also called the "direct" image (psfFlux, psfFluxErr).
 Below, we retrieve both types of fluxes for our DiaObject.